 FORMAT: print and digitally online

-SUBMISSION FEE: Fee-free early bird week, regular fee is $3
+SUBMISSION FEE: Fee-free early bird week, regular fee is $3 or free with purchase of a discounted subscription.

 PAYMENT: We are a volunteer organization, and are unable to pay for pieces at this time.
 A complimentary PDF contributor copy of the complete issue will be emailed to you prior to the launch date.
 You will also have the opportunity to purchase hard copies at reduced contributor rates if you wish.